C.D.S. Vida

-Club Deportivo y Social Vida, or simply Vida, is a Honduran football club based in La Ceiba, Atlántida.
+Club Deportivo y Social Vida, or simply Vida, is a Honduran professional football club based in La Ceiba, Atlántida.
+The club last competed in the Liga Nacional de Ascenso, the second tier of Honduran football.

-The club has won two domestic league titles and has finished second four times.
+The club won two top-flight domestic league titles and was ultimately folded in 2024 after facing economic problems starting in 2021 and relegation before coming back just a few weeks after it folded.

 History

 Salvavida

 The club that is today known as Vida was founded on 14 October 1940, as a result of a split in the board of directors of Atlántida.
 Gregorio Ramos, one of the Atlántida directors, decided to found his own team.
 Since it was initially sponsored by the brewery Cervecería Hondureña, SA, the club took the name Salvavida, a brand of beer that the brewery produced.

 Later on, the relationship between Cervezería Hondureña and Salvavida was coming to an end.
 According to club legend, the wife of one of the club directors (Vida Code de Castañeda) fell into a river or a lake while the team was walking by.
 The cry of "un salvavida para vida" (a lifesaver for Vida) went up.
 This was supposedly the inspiration for the modern name, Vida.